SD > WY

 We were off and after about two hours of driving, we started heading down a dirt road.
 In case you all don’t know yet..we’re traveling in a two-wheel-drive car.
 The dirt road turned into a mud road…and we were sliding all over the place.
-Luke drove giant military vehicles in similar terrain so he was nervous but still way more prepared than Brooke would have been.
-She actually just hid behind her pillow the whole time.
+Luke drove giant military vehicles in similar terrain so he was nervous but still way more prepared than I would have been.
+I actually just hid behind my pillow the whole time.
 We get mostly through this road with one pretty rough patch and realize there isn’t going to be a place to get the few items we still needed so we turned to head towards the nearest town.
-We kind of realized that the spot we were going to camp at probably wasn’t realistic for our current vehicle so it was time for a plan b.
-Brooke looked up a new spot and luckily it wasn’t too far away.
+We kind of realized that the spot we were going to camp at probably wasn’t realistic for our current vehicle so it was time for a plan B. I looked up a new spot and luckily it wasn’t too far away.

 This place was awesome.
 It was surrounded by hills and was like having your own private beach while camping.
 We haven’t seen Shoester so excited about a place the entire trip; he ran and rubbed against all the tall grass and bolted through the sandy beach.
 We were both pretty stoked about the site and felt we could definitely stay here a few days.

 We decided to wait a bit and make sure we weren’t getting hit with round two so we took a walk around the beach.
-On our walk, we found a better spot in case of rain that was more tucked in some trees.
+On our walk, we found a better spot in case of rain that was more tucked into the trees.
 Luke also admitted that you should just always listen to your wife ;).
-Also, apparently Brooke has the same gift of predicting weather as that of Karen Smith in Mean Girls.
+Also, apparently I have the same gift of predicting weather as that of Karen Smith in Mean Girls.

 Anyway, we moved our car to the new spot and settled in for the night.
-While Brooke was getting out the pot for our dinner, she dropped the lid of the cast iron onto her toe.
-It immediately started bleeding.
-Luke was a champ and grabbed our first aid kit and got it all bandaged up.
+While I was getting out the pot for our dinner, I dropped the lid of the cast iron onto her toe.
+It immediately started bleeding, but Luke was a champ and grabbed our first aid kit and got it all bandaged up.
 After that, we made some pork chops coated in salsa with some Spanish rice for dinner and enjoyed the beautiful sunset.
 Between the mud roads, the throbbing toe and the hailstorm we were ready to call this a day.
 Oh right, and Luke’s tablet stopped working.
 Sianara Tuesday.

 Luke was a little skeptical now about staying another night, so we decided to play it by weather.
 The next day we woke up and it was so nice out.
 Not a cloud in the sky!
 The plan for today was to try and walk around the entire 20-mile reservoir but learned soon after starting that parts of it were blocked off.
 We still went on a walk as far as we could and then headed back to camp.
-We took a reading/alone time break and decided to try walking the other direction.
-This one we could walk further, and soon after we started we ran into two bulls.
-Brooke almost jumped and was pretty glad when they didn’t come charging after her.
-We walked by slowly and made no eye contact.
+We took a reading/alone time break and later decided to try walking the other direction.
+We could walk further this way, and soon after we started we ran into two bulls.
+I almost jumped and was pretty glad when they didn’t come charging after me.
+We walked by slowly and made no eye contact with them.
 A little farther down the beach, we found the rest of the herd.
 We decided to pick up the dogs and walk a little further down the beach and show them we weren’t trying to disturb them.
 When we got past, we put the dogs down and Sox starts barking.
 Of course, now he barks.
 We kept going on the walk and only ran into one other set of RV campers and their three dogs.

 On our drive out we saw a bald eagle take flight off a nearby cliff and that was pretty awesome.